Updated Jul 6, 2026§ For Vehicles

 The MOTOsafety OBD GPS tracker is one of the best OBD-II trackers for monitoring teen drivers.
 It plugs into any post-1996 vehicle in under 5 minutes, updates location every 60 seconds, and generates driving report cards that score speed, braking, and acceleration.
 At $19.95 per month with the device included free, it undercuts most competitors on total cost.
 The main downside: the mobile app feels dated and geofencing setup is easier on the web portal.

-- Installation takes under 5 minutes with no tools.
+• Installation is tool-free.
 Plug it into the OBD-II port under the steering column.

 What's in the Box and How It Sets Up